You need to think about a strategy to sustain and grow your business.

 Business mediation covers such a vast labyrinth of scenarios that no simple, straightforward definition can do it justice.
 Parties involved in a business case may be individuals, business owners, banks, contractors, insurance companies, trust companies, real estate owners, governmental bodies, or some combination of these.

-There are also many types of cases that fall under business mediation:
+There are also many types of cases that fall under business mediation.
+Let's examine some of them:

 3.1.
 Bankruptcy mediation